raphpay/InstaGrid/README.md

 This project is part of the OpenClassrooms Learning Program and available on [GitHub](https://github.com/raphpay/Instagrid)

 The main purpose of this project is to create the first application of the learning program.
+A README.pdf is available in order to see the screenshots for more readability.

 ## Features